TheOsceola - Jamir Watkins leads FSU basketball to runaway win over Central Michigan

 But the VCU transfer's second game as a Seminole Monday night was quite an announcement of his arrival.

-After scoring two points in last Friday's win over Kennesaw State, Watkins led the Seminoles (2-0) with 19 points in Monday's runaway 94-67 win over Kennesaw State (0-3) in front of 4,953 fans at the Tucker Civic Center.
+After scoring two points in last Friday's win over Kennesaw State, Watkins led the Seminoles (2-0) with 19 points in Monday's runaway 94-67 win over Kennesaw State (0-3) in front of 4,953 fans at the Tucker Civic Center in the campus-game opening round of the 2023 Sunshine Slam.

 Watkins -- who finished just shy of his career-high of 22 points set at VCU -- also added six rebounds (four defensive, two offensive), four steals and two assists while making all four of his two-point shots and two of his four threes.
 Essentially, Watkins did it all for the Seminoles Monday night.